judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

 # OculusMobileSDKHeadTrackingXWalkViewExtension

-A Crosswalk View extension to expose the [OculusMobileSDKHeadTracking](https://github.com/judax/OculusMobileSDKHeadTracking) mechanism to javascript inside the crosswalk webview.
+A Crosswalk View extension to expose the [OculusMobileSDKHeadTracking](https://github.com/judax/OculusMobileSDKHeadTracking) library to javascript inside the crosswalk webview.

-The OculusMobileSDKHeadTracking project allows to access just the head tracking part from the Oculus Mobile SDK.
+The [OculusMobileSDKHeadTracking](https://github.com/judax/OculusMobileSDKHeadTracking) project allows to access just the head tracking part from the Oculus Mobile SDK.
 Using a Crosswalk Extension, this project provides a javascript API so the head tracking information can be consumed from a web application.

 ## Folder Structure